Amenability notions of hypergroups and some applications to locally compact groups

+In \cite{la4} the notion of summing sequences in the context of polynomial hypergroups is introduced to study some F\o lner type properties.
+It is straightforward to check that a polynomial hypergroup $\Nat_0$ with a summing sequence $(A_n)_{n\in \Bbb{N}_0}$ satisfies all the { $1$-Leptin}, { Strong F\o lner}, and F\o lner conditions.

-\begin{subsection}{$D$-Leptin condition on dual of compact groups} Let $G$ be a compact group and $\widehat{G}$ the set of all equivalent classes of irreducible unitary representations of $G$.
-When ${\cal H}_\pi$ is the finite dimensional Hilbert space related to a representation $\pi\in\widehat{G}$, $d_\pi$ denotes the dimension of the ${\cal H}_\pi$.
+\begin{subsection}{$D$-Leptin condition on dual of compact groups} Let $G$ be a compact group and $\Irr(G)$ the set of all equivalent classes of irreducible unitary representations of $G$.
+It is known that $\Irr(G)$ forms a discrete commutative regular Fourier hypergroup with a Haar measure $\lambda$ where $\lambda(\pi)=d_\pi^2$ for $d_\pi$ the dimension of the representation $\pi$, look at \cite[1.1.14]{bl}.
+In \cite[Section~4]{ma}, it was shown that for $G=\SU(2)$, the compact group of $2\times 2$ unitary matrices, $\Irr(G)$ satisfies the $1$-Leptin condition.
+Here we show that more compacts groups enjoy these conditions.
+The proof of the following proposition is similar to \cite[Proposition~4.4]{ma} so it is omitted here.